wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 No need to worry; this is actually intentional.
 MO2 reads the file line-by-line and compares it to your modlist, and when any given mod is missing, MO2 simply skips it and goes to the next line.
 The mods that *are* present will be ordered correctly and anything absent will be ignored.
 Some mods that were included in older versions of the guide, or other popular mods which may cause problems with mods in the guide if they were in the wrong place, are therefore included in the file to cover edge cases or outdated installs.
 This is no cause for concern.
-As is stressed on the [Final Steps](finish) and in the comments at the top of the file itself, there isn't any need for you to read through or modify the file.
+As is stressed on the [Final Steps](finish) page and in the comments at the top of the file itself, there's no need to read or modify the file.

 The only time the loadorder.txt might fail to properly order your mods is if you added mods on your own that aren't in the guide.
 Those mods will need to be manually reordered to the appropriate spot in your loadorder, so if you